 - Gastric (stomach) Bypass

-- Celiac Disease (typically severe for many years--extremely rare)
+- Celiac Disease (typically severe for many years)

-- Crohn's Disease (typically severe for many years--extremely rare)
+- Crohn's Disease (typically severe for many years)

 Severe vitamin D deficiency